 A host of factors determines the value of your bicycle accident claim, making it impossible to give a specific estimate before investigating the details of your accident.

-In our many years in business helping bicycle accident victims, we have seen claim settlements ranging from the thousands all the way to the millions.
-Your claim’s value depends on the amount of your financial losses, whether you share in the fault, and several other factors.
+Since 2002, we have been helping bicycle accident victims.
+We have seen claim settlements ranging from the thousands all the way to the millions.
+Your claim’s value depends on the amount of your financial losses, whether you share fault, and several other factors.

 If you suffered severe injuries, such as a traumatic brain injury or spinal cord damage, you may qualify for a larger settlement.
 That said, bicycle accident victims can often recover several types of damages.

 Pain and Suffering